Glad Christmas Tidings

 Glad Christmas Tidings is an album by the Mormon Tabernacle Choir, recorded during their 2010 Christmas shows in the LDS Conference Center with special guests David Archuleta and Michael York.
 The album was released on September 6, 2011 along with a concert DVD.
 The recorded concert was broadcast on PBS during December 2011 to more than 4 million Americans and is the No. 1-rated entertainment program on PBS during the holidays each year, according to PBS CEO Paula Kerger.
 As of November 2011, the album had sold in excess of 28,000 copies.

+Critical reception

+Stephen Eddins from AllMusic found that the album "includes an attractive sampling of traditional carols, classical pieces, and newer repertoire [...]
+Soloist David Archuleta is featured on six of the tracks [...]
+The choir and the Orchestra at Temple Square perform with their traditional fullness and warmth.
+The album should be of special interest to Archuleta's fans and listeners looking for a mix of standard carols and newer Christmas music."